Free photo to cross stitch converterConvert a photo to a cross stitch pattern (free)

 Upload a photo.
 Click convert.
 Get a pattern filled with confetti—hundreds of scattered single stitches that don't form shapes.
 Every color change means stopping, threading a new needle, finding your place again.

 The preview looked fine.
 The actual stitching?
 Tedious.
+Ask anyone on r/CrossStitch — confetti from photo converters is a common complaint.

 The problem isn't your photo.
 It's converters that treat each pixel independently, ignoring how cross-stitch actually works.